 IREX is a unique b2b & b2c event that offers various options and prospects of international real estate investments, residency & citizenship across the world.
-The show features participants from UK, UAE, Greece, Portugal, Malta, Ireland, Caribbean Islands (Dominica, St Kitts and Nevis, Grenada, Antigua & Barbuda), Australia, Canada and EB5 companies from USA that offer international real estate investment, residency/citizenship by investment options.
+The show features participants from UK, UAE, Greece, Portugal, Malta, Austria, Germany, Ireland, Caribbean Islands (Dominica, St Kitts and Nevis, Grenada, Antigua & Barbuda), Australia, Canada and EB5 companies from USA that offer international real estate investment, residency/citizenship by investment options.

 Keeping with the current times and limitations of travelling, IREX presents virtual exhibition & conference series that give opportunity to investors and channel partners to connect with international real estate and immigration companies.

 One of the most critical projects facing organizations today is Digital Transformation.
 A key component of digital transformation is making sure that your employees have the right tools to do their jobs in the fast-paced ever changing technology landscape.
 Join Shawn Bass, VMware End-User Computing CTO as he describes the four key areas of innovation that the Workspace ONE platform is delivering.
 The key focus areas for the Workspace ONE platform are: Employee Experience, Modern Management, Hybrid Virtual Desktops/Apps and Zero Trust Security.
 Shawn will provide insights on how the End-User Computing landscape is changing and why these four key topics are critical focus areas for today’s business world.